-The rural character of the Neighbourhood Area will be protected through maintaining and enhancing important landscape features such as meadows, brooks, ponds, trees and hedgerows.
+Protecting the rural character of the Neighbourhood Area is through maintaining and enhancing important landscape features such as meadows, brooks, ponds, trees and hedgerows.
 Wildlife corridors connecting wildlife populations are an essential part of ensuring continuity of wildlife populations.
 The wildlife habitats and wildlife area connectivity in Bearley is detailed in maps included in Appendix 4 of the Ecological and Geological Study of Local Service Villages 2012.